AndreFeh/AndreFeh/README.md

   - 💼 I'm work at Faurecia Automotive of Brazil as Support Infraestructure L2.

-  - 👨🏻‍💻 I’m currently learning Java, HTML, CSS, JS and starting in .NET/C#.
+  - 👨🏻‍💻 I’m currently learning Java, Spring Boot API, HTML, CSS, JS and starting in Angular.

   - 📫 How to reach me **contato.andre.santos@outlook.com** or WhatsApp +55041 995368320.